Incarnations of the Doctor

 - Grumpy Old Man: Definitely more grumpy than he was in his brief TV appearances.

 - I Work Alone: He explicitly does not take on companions since he's got a war to fight.
 Not that it doesn't stop from befriending young men and women he meets on his adventures anyway, mind you.
+He explicitly muses in "Berserker" that he no longer has companions, but just various military associates such as lieutenants.

 - Informed Attribute: Many note this "unfettered" Doctor really isn't that different from his previous incarnations, something Lara, a Dalek mercenary in "Agents of Chaos" mocks him for.
 He proves her wrong.
 Specifically, when he RetGones her using the Pauli Exclusion Principle - two atoms can't occupy the same space at the same time.
 He has to override the TARDIS safety protocols to do it but he does it, nonetheless.